The most important things to remember when making a forklift accident compensation claim

 In 99% of cases, we recovered more compensation than the insurer’s first offer.
 We’ll provide financial security with our interim payments wherever possible, meaning you don’t need to rush into an offer that is lower than you’re legally entitled to.

-What are the causes of forklift accidents in the workplace?
+What are the causes of forklift truck accidents in the workplace?

 In addition to careless driving and poor training, there are other causes of forklift accidents.
 For example, if the forklift has not been loaded properly, employers run the risk of: